kyma-project/istio/docs/contributor/adr/0010-aws-nlb-support.md

 ## Context

-As requested we need to to support cluster configuration on AWS for the type of the `istio-ingressgateway`'s `LoadBalancer`.
+As requested we need to to support cluster configuration on AWS for the type of the `istio-ingressgateway`'s load balancer.
 AWS supports [different load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html).
-Per default Istio deploys a Service for the `istio-ingressgateway` without specifying anything and [AWS LoadBalancer controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) applies a `classic` (aka ELB v1) `LoadBalancer` on AWS side, which we will refer as type `elb`.
+Per default Istio deploys a `Service` for the `istio-ingressgateway` without specifying anything and [AWS LoadBalancer controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) applies a `classic` (aka ELB v1) load balancer on AWS side, which we will refer as type `elb`.
 ELB works at both layers 4 (TCP/Network) and 7 (HTTP/Application).

-Since ELB has quite a few limitations, we would like to extend the configuration for a Network Load Balancer (NLB), which we will refer as type `nlb`.
-A NLB works at layer 4 only and can handle both TCP and UDP, as well as TCP connections encrypted with TLS.
+Since classic ELB has quite a few limitations (e.g. supports only IPv4), we would like to extend the configuration for selecting a Network Load Balancer (NLB), which we will refer as type `nlb`.
+A NLB works at layer 4 only and can handle both TCP and UDP, supports IPv6, as well as TCP connections encrypted with TLS.
 Its main feature is that it has a very high performance.

 ## Decision